 \section{Hyper-parameter optimization}

 A grid search across learning rate hyper-parameters was performed to ensure that each algorithm reached its optimal performance.
 An exploratory analysis revealed that although $3.2 \cdot 10^{-4}$ gave slightly better performance after five epochs for BP and DBP, later in training a learning rate of $1.6 \cdot 10^{-4}$ was better.
 Therefore, the latter was chosen for all algorithms, which had the convenient side effect of using the same learning rate for all algorithms, making comparison more straightforward.
-Figure~\ref{fig:grid} depicts the grid search outcomes.
+Figure~\ref{fig:grid} depicts the grid search results for the ResNet18 model.